Ettefagh Synagogue: History

-The synagogue architecture was designed in the style of Babylonian architecture, and it was fitted with the most advanced cooling system of the time.
+The synagogue was designed in the Pahlavi architectural style, and it was fitted with the most advanced cooling system of the time.
 Most of the Torah scrolls in the synagogue were brought by the Jews who came from Iraq, and a Babylonian Talmud in Aramaic script was dedicated to the synagogue.
 Many Iraqi Jews emigrated from Iran during the Iranian revolution, and today only a few families (mainly Iranian Jews) still use the synagogue.
+A fundraising campaign organised by the Babylonian Jewish Center of New York enabled repairs and upkeep of the synagogues.

 Ettefagh School

 The synagogue also had a related private high school, the Ettefagh School.
 In the 1970s, the school was known for the strong English-language coursework.
 Students from religious minority families in Iran attended the school in the 1970s, including Christian, Baha'i, and Zoroastrian.
-After the Iranian Revolution the school is now run by the state and is an all-girls school.
+Following the Iranian Revolution the school is run by the state and is for girls only.